 submitted by Julie from Why Not Ju

 Jujuy still doesn’t see much tourism in comparison to other destinations in Argentina like Buenos Aries, Patagonia, and Salta.
-Still, if you have the chance, don’t miss out of this beautiful corner of Argentina!
+Still, if you have the chance, don’t miss out of this beautiful corner and one of the best places to visit in Argentina!

 submitted by Erin from Sol Salute